The Legality Of Blood Draws

 Basically, what you’ve done is indirectly consented, if arrested for a DUI, to do either a breath test or a blood test.
 You have a choice of testing method in most DUI cases, unless the police officer believes that you are under the influence of drugs or if there is no breath testing device readily available or working for the police officer to administer within a reasonable amount of time.

 In either of these situations, whether you’ve requested the blood or if there is no breath test machine available or working, the police can administer a blood test.
 If they usually have a phlebotomist or a nurse, someone who is qualified to draw blood, take your blood in a medically approved manner, it is legal under these circumstances.
 If they do something wrong, then we can challenge it as an illegal blood draw.

-What is the Quickest Amount of Time that a Police Officer Can Get a Warrant In?
+The Quickest Amount of Time That A Police Officer Can Get a Warrant In

 The warrant comes up in situations where someone has refused to do a chemical test and the admonishment is read by the police officer.
 It’s required to be read, that says you’ve been arrested for a DUI, you’re required to do a test and if the person who has been arrested says, “I will not do a test” or indicates by some means that they are refusing to do a chemical test, then the police officer can do what’s called a forced blood draw or have a medically approved technician, phlebotomist, nurse do a blood draw, but in order to do that, the law now requires that they get a warrant.

 A warrant can be obtained fairly quickly, usually from the duty judge.
 What happens is the officers will contact the judge and tell him what probable cause they have, the judge will okay it and either the officers get the judge to sign the warrant, or most of the time the judge will give the officer authority to sign the warrant for them.
 This can be done with a quick phone call and a quick answer within minutes.

 The Necessity Of Having A Blood Draw In A DUI Case